 How do I know if my child has scarlet fever?

-Unless treated with antibiotics, scarlet fever can have serious complications.
 Seek medical advice immediately if you think your child has the disease.
+Treatment with antibiotics is recommended to speed up recovery and reduce the risk of complications developing.
 Along with taking antibiotics, your child should get plenty of bed rest and drink lots of fluids.
 Paracetamol and calamine lotion may be advised.

 Never give aspirin to anyone under the age of 16 years who has an infection.
 It can cause Reye's syndrome, a rare but possibly deadly disease of the liver.